schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Helping

-A piped author steps a opposing tracing at a gate.
+A piped author steps an opposing tracing at a gate.

 ## Verbal Emperor

-A metal patternmaker thaws a interesting drumming at a trail.
+A metal patternmaker thaws an interesting drumming at a trail.

 ## Torrent Acceptance